Here’s the deal on free day at Shedd Aquarium Chicago.

 - The Aquatic show in the Oceanarium which is the big show with the dolphins and whales

 - the Oceanarium where you may view whales and dolphins swimming between shows if they come to the surface, the sea otters and sea lions.

 - the Polar Play Zone which is the level below the Oceanarium where you can view the dolphins and whales swimming below surface and the penguin exhibit.

 - the Wild Reef where you view sharks, stingrays and living coral all below surface

 - Sting Ray Touch where stingrays swim around in a shallow tank and you can feel them as the swim up or swim by (Spoiler alert: they’re firm but squishy).

-The other issue with the Shedd are the lines.
-Last summer the lines were as depicted as in the picture above with a wait of more than an hour on a non-free day.
-If you want to get in for free arrive very early or be prepared to stand in line for at least an hour.
+A couple of summers ago when I was walking by the lines were more than an hour on a non-free day, per a Shedd line wrangler.
+If you want to go on free day I would recommend arriving very early or be prepared to stand in line for at least an hour.

 If you are thinking about visiting more than one attraction the City Pass or Go Chicago Card both offer the best discount you can find.
 Using these passes takes some planning but you will save a lot of money which you can reallocate to dining or hotel costs or something else.

 - Here’s the deal on Free Day at the Adler Planetarium